Raja-Soni/Order_Management_App-Firebase-BLoC-/README.md

   - List, create, delete, and view detailed orders.
   - Users can update the status of the orders.
   - Advanced filtering to quickly access relevant orders.
-  - Dynamic New Order page with itemized lists, auto-calculated totals, and input validation.
+  - Dynamic New Order page with itemized lists along with item images, auto-calculated totals, and input validation.

 - **State Management with BLoC**
   - Separation of UI and business logic using BLoC pattern.